After a deadline the League staff process information provided by a community as follows:

 - Points assigned to the data by formulas;

-- Personal review of each application by League staff, including supplemental materials;
+- Personal review of each application by League staff and external reviewers, including supplemental materials;

 - Comparisons to similar communities in our award database, particularly based upon the Building Blocks of a Bicycle Friendly Community and characteristics such as population and type of community; and